 Free beginner’s lessons and meet-up at Uwajimaya Seattle 6 – 8 p.m.

 Go lessons taught in Japanese in the daytime.
-Best daytime for strong players.
+Most players are in the 10 kyu – 3 dan range.

-Two beginner’s classes at 7:00 p.m.
+Beginner’s class at 7:00 p.m. with Carlos Enrique Encalada.
 New beginners can start at any time.

 Good day for a game — all levels, but not as big as Tuesday.
 Instruction for beginners.
 Pro Simon (Ximeng) Yu often teaches advanced players at 2:00 p.m.